aisthesis/investor-bot/visualizers/linreg/README.md

 a powerful laptop (16GB memory), processing the data took around 15 minutes and required closing all other applications.

+Usage
+---
+To use the visualization code, you first have to build an appropriate model file, as described [below](#build).
+Once you have built a model, you can visualize its predictions in 2 steps.
+First, you apply the model to data for a particular equity, then you visualize the result.
+For example:

+    cd common
+    python
+    >>> import vis_data
+    # Apply model to data for GE from 2000 to 2016
+    >>> vdat = vis_data.get('../sp500/model02.npz', 'ge', '2000', '2016')
+    # Show predicted vs. actual price for a prediction interval of 128
+    >>> import chart
+    >>> chart.price(vdat, 128)
+    # Show predicted growth against actual prices for a prediction interval of 64
+    >>> chart.growth(vdat, 64)

 Build
 ---
 Before running the visualization or validation code, you must